observability-lab-cse/observability-lab-workshop/README.md

-# Observability Lab Workshop
+# Observability Workshop

-This is a hands-on workshop to get familiar with the observability and the relevant tooling on Azure.
+🔍 Welcome to the Observability Workshop!
+Prepare to delve deep into the realms of observability and Azure's powerful toolkit.

+Understanding the inner workings of your Kubernetes cluster can be an intriguing yet challenging pursuit. 🌐 Join us as we uncover the layers of your applications, delve into data visualization, and craft bespoke dashboards.
+In this hands-on workshop, we aim to equip you with the tools to gain critical insights into your system's performance.

 ## Observability of a K8s cluster

-This path will introduce :
+This workshop will includes:

-- How to instrument applications using OpenTelemetry on Azure
-- How to instrument your AKS cluster
-- How to use your visualize your telemetry data by creating Azure Monitor Workbooks, Azure Dashboards
+🛠️ Instrumenting applications with OpenTelemetry on Azure 🖥️ Shedding light on your AKS cluster with observability features 📊 Crafting custom telemetry visualizations using Azure Monitor Workbooks and Dashboards

-## How to use this workshop
+## Navigating this Journey

-For very section there is a designated branch on the following [Github repository](https://github.com/observability-lab-cse/observability-lab).
-To set your environment to the state of the branch you can always just run `make` in the root directory and it should bring you up to speed.
+Each section of this workshop has a designated branch in our Github repository.
+Running `make` in the root directory ensures your environment is up to speed.

 Sections: